danielblnc/DLSS-NR-on-AMD/README.md

 ## What to expect

-Output quality is very similar to what the official DLSS gets, though there are still some effects that may not be working 100%.
+Output quality is very similar to what DLSS produces on the original hardware, though there are still some effects that may not be working 100%.

-Performance is still WIP: roughly 28 fps at 1080p on an RX 9070 XT.
+Performance is still a work in progress: roughly 31 FPS at 1080p on an RX 9070 XT.
 I'm improving performance every day, goal is to get it to run as fast as a 5070Ti.
 Check back for new releases.

 ## In-game overlay